tigerlily/redisse/README.md

 * **`missedevents` event fired** when the full requested history could not be found, to allow the client to handle the case where events were missed.

+* **`lastEventId` event fired** after connection if no event was sent, to make sure the client doesn't miss any event if the connection fails before a regular event is sent.

 * **Event types** from SSE are left untouched for your application code, but keep in mind that a client will receive events of all types from their channels.
 To handle access rights, use channels instead.